-Managing Editor Greg Masters joined SC Magazine in January 2006.
-In this role, he assembles every bit of the print magazine each month, soliciting columns and statistics, as well as editing every word, writing features and preparing layouts for the art director.
+Greg Masters joined SC Magazine in January 2006.
+In his role as managing editor, he assembles every bit of the print magazine each month, soliciting columns and statistics, as well as editing every word, writing features and preparing layouts for the art director.
 Additionally, he writes news articles for the daily website, and uploads the monthly print issue into the custom CMS.
 He won an ASBPE Award for editorial excellence for one of a continuing series of case studies he writes regularly for the magazine.
-Greg has worked as a journalist and editor for 30 years.
+Greg has worked as a journalist and editor for more than 30 years.
 Previously, he was managing editor of a retail B2B magazine.
-He has a bachelor's degree from Rutgers University and a master's from CUNY.
+Follow Greg on Twitter: @gregmasters21

-Stephen Lawton is an award-winning journalist with more than 25 years of experience covering technology and business issues.
+Special Projects Editor Stephen Lawton is an award-winning journalist with more than 25 years of experience covering technology and business issues.
 He was chief editor of MicroTimes, Digital News & Review, SunWorld and NetscapeWorld, as well as holding senior marketing positions with Acronis, DataRise and Vision Point Automation.
-He is founder and president of the Seattle-area technology research and marketing firm AFAB Media Services.

-Karen Epper Hoffman has been writing about technology and business since the early days of the mainstream internet.
+Reporter Karen Epper Hoffman has been writing about technology and business since the early days of the mainstream internet.
 Her articles have been published in a wide range of mainstream and trade business publications, including Computerworld, Entrepreneur, Internet World, MIT's Technology Review, Mobile PC, The New York Post, Redmond, Seattle Business Monthly, Silicon Alley Reporter, Small Business Computing, U.S. Banker, and Washington CEO.
-She currently lives in Germany with her family.

 Technology Editor Peter Stephenson has worked with SC Magazine in some capacity for years.
 Indeed, his straight-talking opinions once filled our news pages in a long-standing monthly contribution that since has been taken over by a rotation of experts.

-In addition to overseeing SC Magazine's reviews, Stephenson also is CISO of Norwich University.
+Stephenson also is former CISO of Norwich University.
 His areas of expertise include information assurance and risk, information warfare, counter-terrorism, and digital investigation and forensics.
 He teaches information assurance, network attack and defense, digital forensics and cyber investigation on both the graduate and undergraduate levels.